Dunwoody Police blotter, April 2-9

 3400 block of Azalea Garden Drive — On April 5, during the day, someone removed tires and the rims from a parked Dodge Charger.

-4400 block of Ashford-Dunwoody Road — On April 5, at night, a young Hispanic male and female were arrested and accused of trying to shoplift athletic clothes at a department store.
+4400 block of Ashford-Dunwoody Road — On April 5, at night, a young male and female were arrested and accused of trying to shoplift athletic clothes at a department store.

 4600 block of Ashford-Dunwoody Road — On April 5, a Nissan Quest was broken into and a backpack containing two cameras, a camera lens and a computer were stolen.